dspeterson/dory/example_clients/shell_scripting/readme.md

 ## Client Support for Shell Scripts

-Shell scripts (bash, zsh, etc.) can send messages to Bruce by invoking the [command line client](../../doc/sending_messages.md#using-the-command-line-client).
+Shell scripts (bash, zsh, etc.) can send messages to Dory by invoking the [command line client](../../doc/sending_messages.md#using-the-command-line-client).
 The message body may be supplied either as a command line argument or via standard input.